 LIQUID DIET – BUT THE GOOD KIND

-Yes, we know, we are feeling all this hangover pain because we didn’t drink water throughout the night and now we are as dry as the Samson desert.
+Yes, we know, we are feeling all this hangover pain because we didn’t drink water throughout the night and now we are as dry as the Simpson desert.
 Next best step is to treat your body to some hydration.
 Water is a must, but you can also try some of these funky fresh alternatives.

 If bubble tea is your game – re-hydrate at Cha Long.
-Popular with the locals, their fresh fruit cha will cool your down in no time.
+Popular with the locals, their fresh fruit cha will cool you down in no time.
 With flavours such as Lychee Jasmine Green Cha, Fresh Fruit Sugar Cane Cha, Grapefruit Jasmine Cha and Roasted Oolong Cha, there is something to suit every tea lover.

 Cha Long: 100qrc, Queen’s Road Central, Central, Hong Kong